buildo/book/CoC.md

 Everyone is more than welcome to propose changes to the CoC.

-In the next sessions we'll give suggestions on how to follow the CoC with the help of tools.
+In the next sections we'll give suggestions on how to follow the CoC with the help of tools.

 ## Be on time at meetings